Fare Ambassadors are Sound Transit staff physically present at Link and Sounder stations and onboard trains.

 Passengers who do not have valid fare receipts and identification will be requested to leave ST property.

-Starting June 3, 2024, Sound Transit Fare Ambassadors will begin conducting fare inspections within fare paid zones at Link stations.
+Sound Transit Fare Ambassadors have begun conducting fare inspections within fare paid zones at Link stations.

 The Sound Transit Board approved fare paid zone inspections in 2020 as part of the fare engagement action plan.
 Checking for proof of payment at stations will be more efficient when trains are too crowded for onboard checks.
 Fare Ambassadors will also more easily help people without fare obtain it, rather than simply issuing a violation.